jesseopdenbrouw/riscv-minimal/HARDWARE/README.md

 GNU C compiler for RISC-V 32 bit.
 C++ is supported but may create a binary that is too big to fit in ROM.

+## riscv-pipe3-csr-md-lic.bootloader

+This is an extended version of the three-stage pipelined processor and incorporates a hardcoded bootloader.
+The bootloader is located at address 0x10000000.
+The bootloader is able to load an S-record file into the ROM at address 0x00000000.

+When the processor starts, the bootloader waits for about 5 seconds for a keboard press (using the USART).
+If not within this 5 seconds, the bootloader starts the main program at address 0x00000000.
+If pressed, the bootloader enters a simple monitor program.
+Type 'h' for help.

+A S-record file can be uploaded by the `upload` program.
+If `upload` contacts the bootloader within the 5 second delay, the S-record file is transmitted to the processorr and the instructions are placed in the ROM (or RAM).
+Make sure that NO terminal connection (e.g. Putty) is active.

 ## Status

 Works on the DE0-CV board.